 If you’d like to see the tool, it’s at: http://google.com/webmasters/tools/disavow-links-main.

 Google would prefer that you work with site owners, asking them to remove their links.
 Most will comply and it’s easy to see, in your website traffic reports, which sites are currently linking to you.
-If you’re not getting anywhere and you’re of the impression that certain links are hurting your site, it’s wise to use the tool or have your SEO company manage the process for you.
+If you’re not getting anywhere and you’re of the impression that certain links are hurting your site, especially when a google recovery is needed, it’s wise to use the tool or have your SEO company manage the process for you.
 (Chances are that they are already doing this as they work proactively when Google updates and tools are released)

 When the Situation is Reversed…